Anta's investment is accelerating, and the main brand should feel some pressure.

 Editor | Zhang Fan

-Anta has significantly accelerated its pace of investment and mergers.
+Anta Sports has significantly accelerated its investment and acquisition pace.

 In April 2025, Anta Sports acquired the German outdoor brand Jack Wolfskin for $290 million.
 Several months later, the company announced the establishment of a joint venture, MUSINSA China, with the South Korean fashion group MUSINSA.
-Since 2026 began, rumors about Anta's potential acquisition of PUMA have continued to intensify.
+Since 2026, rumors about Anta's potential acquisition of PUMA have continued to intensify.

 Although Anta has remained silent about the numerous rumors regarding these international brands, the industry has long recognized its ambition and financial strength for global expansion.
-Today, the Anta Group is increasingly resembling an investment company, but the business performance of the Anta main brand seems to be falling behind.
+Today, the Anta Group is increasingly resembling an investment company, but the performance of the Anta main brand seems to be lacking vigor.

-On January 20, Anta Sports released its full - year and fourth - quarter performance guidance for 2025.
+On January 20th, Anta Sports released its full - year and Q4 performance guidance for 2025.

 Looking at the full - year performance, the Anta main brand recorded low - single - digit positive growth, FILA achieved mid - single - digit positive growth, and the sales of other brands increased by 45% - 50%.
-Amid the slowdown in the global sports goods industry, Anta's performance in 2025 was quite excellent, and the company maintained its guidance for overall sales and operating profit margin expectations for 2025.
+In the context of the slowdown in the global sporting goods industry, Anta's performance in 2025 was quite excellent, and the company maintained its guidance for overall sales and operating profit margin expectations for 2025.

 However, looking solely at the fourth quarter, the Anta main brand recorded a slight low - single - digit decline, while FILA, which is in an adjustment period, achieved mid - single - digit positive growth.